1 in Sleep Product Research

 To minimize pain and maximize comfort, it is important to have a mattress with a firmness level that is suitable for your sleeping position(s).

-The table below shows how people as a group overall rate the suitability of mattress firmness levels for the three main sleeping positions, based on our collected owner experience data.
+The table below shows how people as a group overall rate the suitability of mattress firmness levels for the three main sleeping positions.
 Keep in mind that your individual needs and preferences may differ from these findings.

 |Back Sleeping||Side Sleeping||Stomach Sleeping|

 The graph below shows the pain-relieving ability of the different mattress types based on owner experience data.
 The types that are better at reducing pain (including back, hip and shoulder pain) are more supportive, less likely to sag and more likely to have good conformability.
-Keep in mind that the chart represents what is often but not always the case; a particular brand, model or individual mattress may go against these findings.
+Keep in mind that the chart represents what is often but not always the case; a particular brand, model or individual mattress may go against these findings somewhat.

 Airbeds tend to be effective in preventing or reducing pain, especially back pain.
 Sagging and loss of support is usually less of a problem with airbeds compared to most other bed types.
 The air chambers inside the airbed can provide good conformability as well as allow for adjustable firmness to suit personal preference.

 Memory foam beds tend to be effective in preventing or reducing pain.
 While the beds can develop problems (sagging, excessive softness, and loss of support) these problems tend to not be as common or serious as they can be with most other mattress types.
 Memory foam also tends to provide good to excellent conformability, especially memory foam of higher density.

 Latex beds can be effective in reducing and preventing pain.
-Latex beds conform to the body at least somewhat.
+Latex beds conform mildly to moderately to the body.
 Firmness tends to be medium to firm (but soft varieties are available), and excessive firmness is a top owner complaint.

 Innerspring beds often provide good initial comfort, support and pain relief, but they tend to have the most problems with sagging.
 Models with a pillow top or layer(s) of memory foam and or latex often provide good conformability.
 A variety of firmnesses are available.